When a pandemic has hit the world and you need to stay close to home as much as possible, what do you do?

 2 T vegetable oil or melted butter

 1 C hot tap water

 Stir well.
 Add additional flour (1/2-1 cup) until kneading consistency is reached.
 Knead 3-5 min.
-Let rise until doubled in warm area, approx. 30-40 minutes.
+Brush with olive oil to keep from drying out and let rise until doubled in warm area, approx. 30-40 minutes.
 Shape.
 Brush with egg wash (mix together 1 egg white and 2 T water) or butter.
 Rest 5-10 min.
 Bake at 350 degrees for 15-20 minutes.

 Makes either 1 loaf bread, 1 pan rolls (12-15), 1 large pizza crust, one dozen bread sticks.

 *Bread rises better in a warm house.

 *If using a metal bowl for mixing, warming it with hot water before beginning is helpful in allowing the bread to rise.

 *If you are making rolls for an event at some later point, put them in the refrigerator immediately after shaping.
 Take rolls out of refrigerator and allow to come to room temperature/rise then bake.